Christine Frandsen, Executive Director

-After being inspired by cycling families in other countries, the Frandsens upgraded their family biking set up and purchased a used cargo bike in March 2020.
-From grocery store runs to Kindergarten drop off, biking has added freedom and joy to the everyday parts of life.
-Christine’s goal as Communications Director is to help spread the good news of active transportation in Provo, inspire others to participate in solutions, and work proactively to advocate for positive changes.
-A Maeser neighborhood resident, Christine holds a Bachelor’s degree in Communications and Public Relations from BYU and currently works as a product marketing manager for a healthcare technology company.
+After being inspired by cycling and walking culture in other countries, the Frandsens moved to downtown Provo in 2018 and soon after purchased a used cargo bike.
+From grocery store runs to school drop-off, walking and biking in Provo has added freedom and joy to the everyday parts of life.
+As executive director, Christine enjoys engaging with elected officials, partner organizations, and motivated volunteers to progress active transportation initiatives in Provo.
+Christine holds a Bachelor’s degree in Communications and Public Relations from BYU and works as a product marketing manager for a healthcare technology company.

 Aaron Skabelund, Operations Director